varshitha1983/Time-Series-Anomaly-Detection-in-Healthcare/README.md

 ---

+## **Prject Files**
+1. dataset : Contains ECG5000 dataset zip folder including all types of files(.txt,.csv,.arff etc.)
+2. images : Contains all images used
+3. report : Contains documentation on our project
+4. TSADH : Contains code using LSTM Autoencoders
+5. autoencoders : Contains code using Standard Autoencoders
+---

 ## **Training Results**
 This section presents the results and analyses from the training of the **LSTM Autoencoders** and **Standard Autoencoders** on the **ECG5000 dataset**.